isc-projects/bind9/bin/tools/dnstap-read.rst

 ~~~~~~~

 ``-m``
-   This indicates trace memory allocations, and is used for debugging memory leaks.
+   This option indicates trace memory allocations, and is used for debugging memory leaks.

 ``-p``
    This option prints the text form of the DNS